What is UBI? (Universal Basic Income)

 The Takeaway

-Whatever you may think of the merits for and arguments against universal basic income, it’s anyone’s guess whether it will become a reality in the United States.
-In the meantime, you could consider reviewing or making a financial plan.
-Consider being more deliberate about your plans to spend, save, and earn money.
+Whatever you may think of the merits for and arguments against universal basic income, it’s anyone’s guess whether it will become a reality in the U.S. In the meantime, you could consider reviewing or making your own financial plan.
+Being more deliberate about how you earn and spend and being sure to put some money aside each month for the future can help you create your own personal financial safety net.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.